Chuck is one of the founding lawyers of Douglas, Leonard & Garvey, P.C. Chuck focuses his practice solely on litigation.

 - College: University of New Hampshire, cum laude, 1965.

 Prior to founding the firm, Chuck served as legal counsel to then-Governor Meldrim Thomson, Jr. in 1973 -1974.
 He was appointed as a Superior Court Judge from 1974 – 1976.
 In 1977, Chuck became one of the youngest New Hampshire Supreme Court Justices, serving until 1985.
 Chuck served as a Congressman in the United States House of Representatives, Second District, in 1989 -1990.

 Chuck has served as an Adjunct Faculty member at University of New Hampshire School of Law and at the American Bar Association’s Appellate Judge’s Seminars.
 He has served as Chairman of the New Hampshire Constitution Bicentennial Education Commission and a member of the Constitutional Convention Study Commission.

 Each attorney at Douglas, Leonard & Garvey, P.C. is committed to New Hampshire through community service organizations and volunteer work, serving on boards of organizations and through the firm’s financial contributions.
-Please see a list of community support to which we have most recently given our time and financial support.
+Please see a list of Community Involvement to which we have most recently given our time and financial support.